Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Gluing Diagrams

 where $\mathrm{Coh}(\tilde{Z})$ denotes the category of coherent sheaves on the derived scheme $\tilde{Z}$. \end{proposition} \begin{proof} Follows from proper descent for ind-coherent sheaves on derived schemes (from \cite[Proposition 7.2.2]{GRI}) and passing to compact objects. \end{proof}

 \begin{theorem} After choosing appropriate mirror equivalences induced by the pushout diagrams above: \begin{enumerate} \item There is an equivalence of categories between $\scr{W}_{0}(\comp)$ and $\mathrm{Coh}(\tilde{Z})$ so that the functor $\alpha_\infty$ is mirror to $i_{\tilde{X}\ast}$; \item There is an equivalence of categories between $\scr{W}_{\infty}(\comp)$ and $\mathrm{Coh}(Z)$ so that the functor $\alpha_0$ is mirror to $i_{X\ast}$. \end{enumerate} \end{theorem} \begin{proof} By Propositions \ref{prop:schober_stuff} and \ref{prop:twisted_schober}, the mirror equivalences of \cite{BenVivek} intertwine the cup functors of Corollary \ref{cor:pushouts} with the pushforward functors on coherent sheaves in Proposition \ref{prop:derived_pushout}.
-Therefore there exist equivalences between the pushout categories $\scr{W}_{0}(\comp)$ and $\mathrm{Coh}(\tilde{Z})$, and between $\scr{W}_{\infty}(\comp)$ and $\mathrm{Coh}(Z)$ making the diagrams below commute. \end{proof}
+Therefore, there exist equivalences between the pushout categories $\scr{W}_{0}(\comp)$ and $\mathrm{Coh}(\tilde{Z})$, and between $\scr{W}_{\infty}(\comp)$ and $\mathrm{Coh}(Z)$ making the diagrams below commute. \end{proof}

-\begin{remark} Theorem \ref{thm:alphas} is stated in this fashion since the argument given does not show that the mirror symmetry equivalence between $\scr{W}(\comp)$ and $\Coh(Z)$ induced by these pushout diagrams is necessarily the same as those coming from \cite{BenVivek} (though in fact they are). \end{remark}
+\begin{remark} Theorem \ref{thm:alphas} is stated in this fashion since the argument given does not show that the mirror symmetry equivalence between $\scr{W}_{\infty}(\comp)$ and $\Coh(Z)$ induced by these pushout diagrams is necessarily the same as those coming from \cite{BenVivek} (and likewise for $\scr{W}_{0}(\comp)$ and $\Coh(\tilde{Z})$ ), though we shall show that this is indeed the case in \S \ref{sec:compatibility2} below. \end{remark}

 \begin{remark} One cannot construct a functor $\scr{W}_{0}(\comp) \to \scr{W}_{\infty}(\comp)$ by sending Lagrangians to themselves, since Lagrangians may not necessarily have a graded lift for both gradings.
 Even if we restrict to the subcategory of Lagrangians graded for both, a functor that is the identity on objects and morphisms will not be $\ZZ$-graded, but only a functor on the $\ZZ/2$-graded categories.
-Similarly, it may seem that there is an obvious functor $\mathrm{Coh}(Z) \to \mathrm{Coh}(\tilde{Z})$, but the correct $\ZZ$-graded equivalence to use is mediated by Kn\"orrer periodicity.
+Similarly, it may seem that there is an obvious functor $\mathrm{Coh}(Z) \to \mathrm{Coh}(\tilde{Z})$, but the correct $\ZZ$-graded equivalence to goes via a Kn\"orrer periodicity equivalence.
 The corresponding equivalence on the A-side can be thought of informally as applying the transformation $z \mapsto 1/z$ in the base. \end{remark}